Firmdale Art Walks

-Commencing at 10:30am, our art walks last approximately 2 hours followed by lunch in The Crosby Bar.
+Our art walks last approximately 2 hours and the tour will conclude at Crosby Street Hotel, where guests can choose to enjoy a light lunch in The Crosby Bar.
 Choose a dish from the seasonal lunch a la carte menu with a tea, coffee or juice.

 79 Crosby Street, New York, NY 10012

-ABOUT Lyora PissarRo
+ABOUT Lyora Pissarro

 French artist Lyora Pissarro has been painting since the age of 4.
 Taught by her mother through a lineage passed down over five generations.
 Her work is both figurative, abstract and rooted in painting.
 Currently based between New York and London, Lyora completed her formal education at Hunter College in NYC, after doing her foundation year at the Rhode Island School of Design (RISD).